Planning ride-pooling services with detour restrictions for spatially heterogeneous demand: A multi-zone queuing network approach: Expected State Duration, and Proofs of Eqn. - Eqn. (11)-(12)

-In the latter case, the delivery trip in state $(i, 0, i, i)$ starts when the vehicle first enters zone $i$ at a random point P0 on the boundary; as illustrated in Figure \ref{fig:distance 2}.
-By matching criterion \ref{case:2}, detour within zone $i$ is allowed when delivering two such inter-zonal passengers, and the delivery sequence is strictly based on the distances from P0 to the two onboard passengers' destinations P1 and P2.
-The length of the first delivery trip, $\min\{|x_1-x_0|+|y_1 - 0|, |x_2-x_0|+|y_2 - 0|\}$, cannot be simplified to Eqn. \eqref{eq:appendix simplified first delivery} as in the former case, since P1 and P2 are two random points in this case.
-Let $W$ denote the first delivery trip length, and since it depends on the $x$-coordinate of P0, $x_0$, we can obtain its expectation by first calculating the conditional expectation on $x_0$, as follows:

-Here $\bar{F}_{W|x_0}(w|x)$ is the complementary cumulative distribution function of $W$ conditional on $x_0$, which equals the conditional probability that both P1 and P2 are outside of the dashed polygon in Figure \ref{fig:distance 2}).
-Simple geometry shows that $\bar{F}_{W|x_0}(w|x)$ is a piece-wise function, and when $x\leq \frac{\Phi}{2}$, it satisfies the following,
+In the latter case, the delivery trip starts when the vehicle enters zone $i$.
+The entry point into zone $i$, denoted by D0, could either be a random point on the zone border if O2 is in zone $i'\in G^{+}_i$, or at a vertex of zone $i$ if O2 is in zone $i'\in G^{\times}_i$.
+By matching criterion \ref{case:2}, detour within zone $i$ is allowed when delivering two such inter-zonal passengers, i.e., D1 and D2 are uniformly distributed within zone $i$.
+When D0 is a random location on the zone boundary, as shown in Figure \ref{fig:distance 2}, the length of the delivery trip is $\min\{|x_1-x_0|+|y_1 - 0|, |x_2-x_0|+|y_2 - 0|\}$.
+Let $W$ denote the delivery trip length.
+Since it depends on the $x$-coordinate of D0, $x_0$, we can obtain its complementary cumulative distribution function conditional on $x_0$, denoted by $\bar{F}_{W|x_0}(w|x)$, which equals the conditional probability that both D1 and D2 are outside of the dashed-line polygon in Figure \ref{fig:distance}\subref{fig:distance 2}).
+When $x_0\leq \frac{\Phi}{2}$, $\bar{F}_{W|x_0}(w|x)$ is given as follows,